Denperidge/Denperidge.com/README.md

 # Denperidge.com
 The repository for my website, [denperidge.com](https://denperidge.com)!
+The goal is for it to function as a webportal, resume and blog.
+Wow.

 ## How-to
 ### Run locally